 A review of the scientific literature identifies at least three clinical trials investigating the use of cannabinoids in the treatment of pruritus.
 Writing in the August 2002 issue of the American Journal of Gastroentrology, investigators from the University of Miami Department of Medicine reported successful treatment of pruritus with 5 mg of THC in three patients with cholestatic liver disease.
 Prior to cannabinoid therapy, subjects had failed to respond to standard medications and had lost their ability to work.
 Following evening cannabinoid administration, all three patients reported a decrease in pruritus, as well as "marked improvement" in sleep and were eventually able to return to work.
 Resolution of depression was also reported in two out of three subjects.
 "Delta-9-tetrahydrocannabinol may be an effective alternative in patients with intractable cholestatic pruritus," investigators concluded.

-The following year, British researchers reported in the June 2003 issue of the journal Inflammation Research that the peripheral administration of the synthetic cannabinoid agonist HU-211 significantly reduced experimentally-induced itch in 12 subjects.
+The following year, British researchers reported in the journal Inflammation Research that the peripheral administration of the synthetic cannabinoid agonist HU-211 significantly reduced experimentally-induced itch in 12 subjects.
 Investigators had previously reported that topical application of HU-210 on human skin reduced experimentally-induced pain and acute burning sensations.

-More recently, researchers at Wroclaw, Poland's University of Medicine, Department of Dermatology, reported that application of an endocannabinoid-based topical cream reduced uremic pruritus and xerosis (abnormal dryness of the skin) in hemodialysis patients.
+More recently, Polish researchers reported that application of an endocannabinoid-based topical cream reduced uremic pruritus and xerosis (abnormal dryness of the skin) in hemodialysis patients.
 Three weeks of twice-daily application of the cream "completely eliminated" pruritus in 38 percent of trial subjects and "significantly reduced" itching in others.
 Eighty-one percent of patients reported a "complete reduction" in xerosis following cannabinoid therapy.

 As a result, some dermatology experts opine that cannabinoids may represent "promising new avenues for managing itch more effectively" and that the use of cannabinoids, particularly non-psychotropic topical preparations, may be a viable option for patients.